 Bladder care

 If you have had an assisted vaginal birth, you are more likely to have difficulty passing urine after birth (Common for up to 6 weeks).
 If you have had an epidural, you may not be able to feel your bladder getting full and may need a catheter to help empty your bladder for a few hours until your epidural wears off.
 It is important that you empty your bladder completely after birth to reduce the risk of longer-term problems with passing urine.
 Your healthcare professional may ask you to pass urine in a jug so they can measure the amount.
 If they think that you haven’t been able to fully empty your bladder, they may use either an ultrasound or a catheter to check.
 Leaking urine is common in late pregnancy and after birth.
 Physiotherapy may help to treat symptoms of urinary incontinence.
 If you have any concerns, you should discuss these with your healthcare professional who can refer you to further support.
-Please also see Pelvic Health - Maternity or
+Please also see Pelvic Health - Maternity or self-refer here

 Blood clots